worlpaker/go_chi_restapi/README.md

 ## Running Tests

-To run the unit tests, execute the following command:

-- Run it with make:
+- Run it using the `make` command:

 ```bash
 make test
 ```

-- Manually:
+- Run it manually using the following command:

 ```bash
 go test -v ./...